5 things you need to know before traveling to Bangkok, Thailand from India?

 However, you will have to clear customs only at the final Airport.

 Avoid buying Forex at the International Airport (Departure).
-Buy it in advance from Thomas Cook, Cox & Kings etc. Always look up for comparison and competitive pricing when exchanging Forex.
+Buy it in advance from your local or nearest Forex.
+Always look up for comparison and competitive pricing when exchanging Forex.
 USD is acceptable anywhere around the world.
 The process is simple.
 Head over to their website or call them and request for currency purchase.
 Mention what currency you want to buy and which outlet can you collect the money from.
 They would send you a link if you called them.
 Make the purchase using the link.
 They will give you a call back confirming where and what time you could collect the money from at their outlet.
 Ensure you carry your Visa, Passport & Ticket when you go to collect your money.
 Make sure the money you collect is free from any form of writing or that the note isn’t torn or soiled.
 Keep an eye out for this as at your destination port some exchange counters might not accept them.
 You could also carry your Indian Currency or USD and exchange with any Bank (TMB, Krung Thai, Siam etc) counter at the Airports in Thailand or at any bank exchange counters across Thailand.
 However you need to show your original passport for the same.

 Please note that when heading back from any destination country (in most cases) Exchange offices in the destination country avoid accepting small denominations or coins.
 Hence before you head to the airport try consuming all small denominations and coins within the country itself.
 Please note that this varies based on the currency you are converting your money to.